Rep. Santos faces new charges he stole donor IDs, made unauthorized charges to their credit cards

 “As alleged, Santos is charged with stealing people’s identities and making charges on his own donors’ credit cards without their authorization, lying to the FEC and, by extension, the public about the financial state of his campaign,” U.S. Attorney Breon Peace said in a statement.

 Santos did not immediately return a text and a phone message seeking comment.
-He has previously denied defrauding anyone.
+He has previously maintained his innocence, insisting he is the victim of a “witch hunt.”

 The new charges deepen the legal peril for Santos, who likely faces a lengthy prison term if convicted.
 So far, he has resisted all calls to resign, insisting he intends to run for reelection next year.